-There are advantages and disadvantages to each.
+There are advantages and disadvantages to each, and they can affect more Polaris Ranger dimensions than just width.
 Let’s walk through them.

 Wheel spacers are a cheap and effective way to make your Ranger a little bit wider.
 You can get 1”, 1.5”, and 2” wide wheel spacers to make your UTV between 2–4” wider overall.
 This doesn’t affect your suspension travel, but it will give you increased stability.

 Keep in mind that the primary purpose of wheel spacers is to adjust the backspacing of your wheels, which takes us to our next point.